Portrait photo of Mary Luard

 Reaching out for help can feel overwhelming, and it’s so important to find a therapist with whom you feel safe and comfortable to truly connect.
 I deeply understand how hard that first step can be because my own journey in psychotherapy has been profoundly shaped by my personal experiences.
 My path has not been a straight line.
 I’ve faced my own struggles and losses, which have informed my work and deepened my empathy for those navigating life’s difficulties.

 In addition to my personal journey, my work with the 2SLGBTQIA+ community has been a cornerstone of my practice.
 I have had the privilege of connecting with individuals of diverse backgrounds and identities, each facing unique challenges.
-This work has shown me not only the depth of the struggles this community endures but also the incredible strength and resilience within it.
+This work has shown me not only the depth of the struggles this community endures, but also the incredible strength and resilience within it.
 Witnessing this resilience has only deepened my passion for helping people feel truly heard, heal past wounds, and step into their personal growth.

 Therapeutic Approach and Couples Work